We are a resale marketplace. Prices may be above or below face value.

 Additional Orlando Magic Info

 Choose Ticket King for Orlando Magic tickets.
 When the NBA schedule comes out, we'll have all the home and away games listed on this page.
-Pick your game, choose your seats, use our secure checkout, and have your tickets delivered via "Mobile Ticket Delivery."
+Pick your game at the Kia Center, choose your seats, use our secure checkout, and have your tickets delivered via "Mobile Ticket Delivery."
+Once you find the game you are interested in, check out all the ticket options on that game page.
+We carry seats from the upper level at the Kia Center to seats near the court.
+Pick your ticket quantity, and begin checkout.

 Orlando Magic History

 The Magic has become an impressive franchise.
-Founded in 1988 the team has reached the playoffs 17 times in their 35-year existence.
-Most young franchises struggle to have playoff success but the Magic have avoided this stereotype.
-In the 2023-24 season, the team had a record of 47-35 and a 5th-place finish in the East.
-The Magic had a net rating of 2.1 which ranked 15th in the league.
+Founded in 1988, the team has reached the playoffs 17 times in its 35-year existence.
+Most young franchises struggle to have playoff success, but the Magic have avoided this stereotype.
+In the 2023-24 season, the team had a record of 47-35 and a fifth-place finish in the East.
+The Magic had a net rating of 2.1, which ranked 15th in the league.
 This perfectly average rating did not come from average offensive and defensive play.
-The team has the second-rated defense in the league paired with a 22nd-rated offense, this imbalance led to a 15th-ranked squad.
+The team had the second-rated defense in the league paired with a 22nd-rated offense.
+This imbalance led to a 15th-ranked squad.
 Despite this imbalance, the team still performed well and entered the playoffs with the #5 ranking.
-Entering the playoffs many people did not have high expectations for the Magic.
+Entering the playoffs, many people did not have high expectations for the Magic.

 In the first round, the team faced the Cleveland Cavaliers.
-The Cavs had a strong regular season and Donovan Mitchell was coming off of an all-star season averaging 26.6 points and would be a tough matchup for the Magic.
-The series would go to game seven as the Magic would fall short losing game seven 106-94.
-Despite this unfortunate result for the Magic, the team saw an incredible performance from young star Paolo Banchero who averaged an impressive 27 points per game throughout the series.
+The Cavs had a strong regular season, and Donovan Mitchell was coming off an all-star season, averaging 26.6 points, and would be a tough matchup for the Magic.
+The series would go to game seven as the Magic would fall short, losing game seven 106-94.
+Despite this unfortunate result for the Magic, the team saw an incredible performance from young star Paolo Banchero, who averaged an impressive 27 points per game throughout the series.

 At the end of the 2022-23 season, we saw an improvement for the Orlando Magic.
 The team finished the season with a record of 34-48.
 This put them in 13th place in the Eastern Conference.
 What's more interesting is where the team sits before the start of the next season.
 The Magic have two first-round picks in the top eleven.
 Any players chosen will certainly support Paolo Banchero, who earned Rookie of the Year honors.
 On top of that, they have 60 million in salary cap space to spend on free agents.
 Considering that the eighth-seeded team in the 2023 playoffs had just ten more wins than Orlando, the Magic can turn the corner.